Survey of London: Volumes

+As of 2026, research is ongoing for South-West Marylebone.

 Monographs

 Monographs, focusing only on one structure, were published during the existence of the voluntary survey committee.
 The first monograph predated the first Survey volume, and work on the subsequent publications was always outside the auspices of the LCC.
 The original sequence ended with the disbanding of the voluntary committee; the sixteenth volume represented work which had started under the committee's governance.

 Almost thirty years later, a further monograph (No. 17) was published, focusing on County Hall and written by Hermione Hobhouse (1991).
 It was intended as a tribute to the LCC/GLC which, until its abolition in 1986, had responsibility for the Survey.
 Nearly twenty years after that, an eighteenth volume was issued, describing the Charterhouse in Smithfield and written by Philip Temple (2010).